ZupIT/horusec-docs/content/en/Overview.md

 * **Improves your experience**

-It ensures the safety of projects in the CI and CD process and, thus, reduces the costs of correcting a vulnerability.
+It ensures the safety of projects in the CI and CD process and it reduces the costs of correcting a vulnerability.

 ## **Horusec analysis' types**

-Horusec performs 3 types of performance analysis to identify if there are any security flaws:
+Horusec performs 3 types of analysis to identify if there are any security flaws:

 1. **SAST \(Static Application Security Testing\)**